Toolback/DepositContracts/README.md

 # Contracts Address
 ## Fantom Testnet
+➜  DepositContracts git:(main) ✗ npx hardhat run scripts/deploy_testnet.ts --network fantom_testnet
-Test Token deployed to: 0x878ae3A4D7d7f308563142870AdDc24f91B6AfbE Deepfi Token deployed to: 0xB7745a79689CD81055DF3Cdf93842a18E3726078 Handler deployed to: 0xCE40cED2e227dC33D2F9BddF6582568313786E8e MLP Vault deployed to: 0x6ac64CbF9703e50D851aC8E8BE608F18b9f8f5DF MLP Adapter deployed to: 0xf6A1B71ebb36d773ffeAaD74145862c0978A1B31
+Test Token deployed to: 0x87a64cDe9ee4141c086eE151553A5b1E2056F2a7 Deepfi Token deployed to: 0x7b76dc056AD4Cc014a392Dcc4aac424E7506d251 Handler deployed to: 0x47c03f1a44Ab370994419cA38Ac05E70DEC10578 MLP Vault deployed to: 0xc3fa3096A0853Ab1199eA504ad2C167a0eB92680 MLP Adapter deployed to: 0xC3CCE338bC613F4c7aB05fd7730da020DA54D9BD

 ## Fantom Mainnet

 # WIP
-[~] -> Set claim first adapter
+[] -> fix mintInterval of deepfi token (actual testing 365 days) [~] -> Set claim first adapter
 [~] -> run tests
+[~] -> set withdraw fees on pools

-# D_Pool_SingleReward Contract
+# D_Vault_SingleReward Contract
 [WIP]
-The D_Pool_SingleReward contract is a decentralized finance (DeFi) liquidity pool contract that allows users to deposit and earn returns on their deposited assets.
+The D_Vault_SingleReward contract is a decentralized finance (DeFi) liquidity pool contract that allows users to deposit and earn returns on their deposited assets.
 It is designed to be upgradeable, allowing for the implementation to be modified and improved over time.

 ## Features
-The D_Pool_SingleReward contract has the following features:
+The D_Vault_SingleReward contract has the following features:

 Support for ERC20 tokens: Users can deposit ERC20 tokens into the liquidity pool and earn returns on their deposited assets.